DRIBO: Robust Deep Reinforcement Learning via Multi-View Information Bottleneck: Experiments

 The natural video setting of DMC is suitable for benchmarking robustness to high-dimensional visual distractors.
 However, the task-relevant information and the task difficulties are unchanged.
-For this reason, we use the ProcGen suite~\citep{cobbe2019leveraging} to investigate the generalization capabilities of \methodname.
+Thus, we use the ProcGen suite to investigate the generalization capabilities of \methodname.
 For each game, agents are trained on the first 200 levels, and evaluated w.r.t. their zero-shot performance averaged over unseen levels during testing.
-Unseen levels typically have different backgrounds or different layouts, which are relatively easy for humans to adapt to but challenging for RL agents.
+Unseen levels typically have different backgrounds or layouts, which are relatively easy for humans to adapt to but challenging for RL agents.

 We compare \methodname with recent methods that incorporate data augmentation.
 In addition to comparing with RAD, we compare \methodname with DrAC~\citep{raileanu2020automatic} which applies two regularization terms for policy and value function using augmented data.
 UCB-DrAC is built on top of DrAC, which automatically selects the best type of data augmentation for DrAC.
 For RAD and DrAC, we use the best reported augmentation types for different environments. \methodname selects the same augmentation types except for a few games.
 The details can be found in Appendix~\ref{appendix:implementation}.
+We also compare the Procgen results with DAAC~\citep{raileanu2021decouple} and IDAAC~\citep{raileanu2021decouple}, two state-of-art methods on the Procgen suite that do not apply data augmentation.
+DAAC decouples the learning of the policy and value function in RL to improve the generalization of RL.
+IDAAC is built on top of DAAC by adding an auxiliary loss based on an adversarial framework.

+Table~\ref{tab:all_models} shows that \methodname achieves higher averaged testing returns compared to the PPO baseline and other augmentation-based methods.
+In addition, \methodname outperforms DAAC in \textit{11 of the 16 games}.
+IDAAC is built on top of DAAC and achieves better performance than DAAC.
+IDAAC uses an adversarial framework to reduce task-irrelevant information in the representations.
+Compared to IDAAC, \methodname achieves better performance in \textit{9 of the 16 games}.

+\methodname explicitly leverages the temporal structures of RL to compress away task-irrelevant information.
+IDAAC treats such temporal structures as instance-dependent features for specific levels in the Procgen games.
+For example, representations learned by \methodname would carry information about the number of remaining steps in the training levels whereas IDAAC compresses away such information via an adversarial framework. \methodname outperforms IDAAC on games where the lengths of episodes are similar across levels.